LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* QueryGrid fix to remove extra call to reloadQueryGridModel when it is being unmounted

 ### version 0.5.0
 *Released*: 16 December 2019
 * add handleUpdateRows to FieldEditTrigger